MDT (Maintenance Diagnostic Tables) -

 MDT (Maintenance Diagnostic Tables)

-One of the unique features of the new generation MDC is that it has been designed to be configurable based on the aircraft type on which it resides.
-The new generation MDC is configured through the use of field loadable Diagnostic Tables.
+- One of the unique features of the new generation MDC is that it has been designed to be configurable based on the aircraft type on which it resides.
+The MDC-3110/-4110 are configured through the use of field loadable Diagnostic Tables.
 The Diagnostic Tables define fault “equations” that the MDC software uses when processing LRU inputs in order to determine and isolate the actual avionics failure conditions.